Vibrant Catherine Wheel Afghan

 Understanding the Colour Transition Within

 The repeat of the pattern is every other line.
 Each circle you see is a combination of 2 lines together.
-One line is the under side of the circle and the next line is the over side.
-I say this because if you want to have solid colour circles, then you may be interested to know where to change colours to acheive this look.
+One line is the underside of the circle and the next line is the overside.
+I say this because if you want to have solid colour circles, then you may be interested to know where to change colours to achieve this look.

 - When counting circles, there is a total of 41 circles seen from top to bottom.
 The final circle is the same as the starting row to bring consistency to the look.